kubernetes/website/docs/admin/authorization/rbac.md

 usernames in the desired format.
 The RBAC authorization system does not require any particular format.
-However, the prefix `system:` is reserved for Kubernetes system use, and so the admin should ensure usernames should not contain this prefix by accident.
+However, the prefix `system:` is reserved for Kubernetes system use, and so the admin should ensure usernames do not contain this prefix by accident.

 Group information in Kubernetes is currently provided by the Authenticator modules.
-(In the future we may add a separate way for the RBAC Authorizer to query groups information for users.)
+(In the future we may add a separate way for the RBAC Authorizer to query group information for users.)
 Groups, like users, are represented by a string, and that string has no format requirements, other than that the prefix `system:` is reserved.

-Service Accounts have usernames with the `system:` prefix and belong to groups with the `system:` prefix.
+Service Accounts have usernames with the `system:serviceaccount` prefix and belong to groups with the `system:serviceaccounts` prefix.

 ### Role Binding Examples